 - Shipping boxes

 Digital printing is the process of using a printer to print a design onto the box.
 A digital printer prints the design line-by-line.
-Digital printing offers a wide range of color options, making it possible to print virtually any design, including a variety of colors, photo quality, and gradients.
+Digital printing offers a wide range of colour options, making it possible to print virtually any design, including a variety of colours, photo quality, and gradients.

 Setup time is the fastest when using digital printing because it doesn’t require setting up and creating dedicated stamps or panels.
 It is more cost-effective for small quantities because as a digitally printed product, each box is printed one by one.

-Designing your box online is easy with Arka’s Customizer.
-Anyone can choose the box they want, upload logos, adjust the color, and press buy.
+Designing your box online is easy with Arka’s Customiser.
+Anyone can choose the box they want, upload logos, adjust the colour, and press buy.
 Simple as that.
 You can also save your design if you want to come back and make adjustments.

 Example of digital printing on corrugated boxes: This boxed wine features an image of the glass of wine digitally printed onto the cardboard.